MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeHybrid/user-and-shared-mailboxes/users-prompted-credentials-after-adding-shared-mailbox.md

 - You configured legacy on-premises public folders for a hybrid deployment.
 - You create a shared mailbox that's located in Exchange Online.
 - You assign Full Access permissions to one or more users.
-- Users add shared mailboxes as second Exchange accounts in their existing Outlook profile.
+- Users add the shared mailbox as a second Exchange account in their existing Outlook profile.

 In this scenario, users are repeatedly prompted for credentials when they open Outlook.